 However, if the weight on the head, chest, neck or abdomen is not removed the casualty may die from breathing failure, heart failure or blood loss.
 Even if not apparently badly injured internal damage or rapid deterioration can occur.
 Seek medical attention.

-Find out more about this topic on Better Health Channel, for suggestions to prevent crush injuries involving tractors, quad bikes, machinery, grain augers, and livestock.
+Visit Better Health Channel for more information and suggestions to prevent crush injuries involving tractors, quad bikes, machinery, grain augers and livestock.

 Fast facts: